How to be an Inclusive Leader

 Pamay M. Bassey, Chief Learning & Diversity Officer at Kraft Heinz

+Inclusive leaders can create a workplace environment that not only values diversity but also leverages it for greater success and growth.
 Inclusivity is not just a practice, but a mindset, to be encouraged and offered to others.
 It’s an actionable characteristic that people look for in all areas of life, including in their workplace and, thus, in their leaders.

 • Reach lower in the organization than you are used to reaching (particularly if it’s a large organization), and/or more broadly around you, and make connections with people you would not normally speak/socialize with.